Sschweder98/EntityFrameworkCoreExamples/README.md

 -> Usually EF Core is "Code First", to do "Database First" you need something called Scaffolding.

 -> What it does, is taking existing databases/tables and genearating the files like migrations etc. we need for using them with EF Core

+EF_Core_InMemory

+-> Using EF Core without an actual Database, all is stored on the Computers Memory

+-> Maybe useful for Testing? :)